dwhiffing/fury/content/nato/us/air/fighter/body.md

     still equipped with these aircraft, 40 more are undergoing refit to ADF and about 150 are in storage.

-  - **F-16ADF** – these are upgraded to ‘A’ model Block 15 standard, and
+  - **F-16ADF** – these are upgraded ‘A’ models to the Block 15
-    specially optimized for the US ANG intercept mission for NORAD.
+    standard, and specially optimized for the US ANG intercept mission for NORAD.
 These are the only US F-16s that fire the [Aim-7 Sparrow](http://www.f-16.net/f-16_armament_article10.html) missile.
     About 520 were modified for this role, which due to the shortage of new aircraft was about 250 more than historically exited, and more